methodik/hevnly.io/aboutus/README.md

 He's also a stripper in a night club to raise money for charity.

 ### Chris (Devops) ###
+A cross between Willy Fog and a Neural Networks nerd, Chris draws on his long experience in tech to boldly go where no devops has gone before.
+His latest mission is to make Go and AWS reach Hevnly status.
+When not coding, he likes to randomly ask everyone for contrasted peer reviews on current topics, such as his inability to play FIFA as Barcelona FC and win.

 ### Leandro (PHP) ###
+Argentinian

 ![Mat bio pic](/img/mat-bio-page.jpg "Mat bio pic")
 ### Mat (UI/UX) ###